Ph.D. Students

 Dr. Asia Eaton

-Dr. Eaton is a Professor of Psychology at FIU, Director of the Applied Social and Cultural Psychology program, a core faculty member in the Developmental and I-O Psychology Programs, and an affiliated faculty in Women’s and Gender Studies.
+Dr. Eaton is a Professor of Psychology at FIU, Co-Founder and member of the Applied Social and Cultural Psychology program, a faculty member in the I-O Psychology program, and an affiliated faculty in Women’s and Gender Studies.
 She conducts feminist research on how gender intersects with other identities (e.g., race, sexual identity) to affect individuals’ experience with and access to power.